-- The Identification Management Standards require the agency to undertake a risk assessment of the transactions and services they will offer.
-Accordingly, Te Whatu Ora has risk assessed the display of personally identifiable health records to a consumer via a digital channel. - 2.
-The risk assessment records that users need to be identified to a level of assurance of 3 or above to access personal health information. - 3.
-This assessment was validated in 2021 by expert advice from DIA and the Office of the Privacy Commissioner, and in comparative assessments with other public service departments. - Application of the Identification Management Standards to create a My Health Account is detailed in the My Health Account Privacy Impact Assessment.
+- 1. The Identification Management Standards require the agency to undertake a risk assessment of the transactions and services they will offer.
+Accordingly, Health NZ has risk assessed the display of personally identifiable health records to a consumer via a digital channel. - 2.
+The risk assessment records that users need to be identified to a level of assurance of 3 or above to access personal health information. - This assessment was validated in 2021 by expert advice from DIA and the Office of the Privacy Commissioner, and in comparative assessments with other public service departments. - Consumer Applications that only require an acknowledgement and no identification of an individual such as a submission receipt of a form, may use accounts with Level of Assurance of 1. - 5.
+Consumer Applications that will not disclosure identifiable information to the user (such as where a consumer submits information as a request to book a health service) may operate on a Level of Assurance of 2. - 6.
+Application of the Identification Management Standards to create a My Health Account is detailed in the My Health Account Privacy Impact Assessment.
 This process may be modified in future releases of My Health Account in accordance with the Identification Management Standards 2020.
 A summary of this process is: